-IF KEITH MENDALSEN knew that the sausage and egg croissant would be his last meal, he would have ordered two or three more of them at the drive-thru.
+IF KEITH MENDALSEN had known that the sausage and egg croissant would be his last meal, he would have ordered two or three more of them at the drive-thru.
 He would have gorged on as many calorie-laden breakfast menu items as he could devour—and keep down.

 He put his scalding coffee in the cup holder, gulped down the greasy sandwich in barely chewed hunks, and tossed the paper wrapper onto the passenger seat of his Mercedes convertible.
 As he pulled back into traffic for the two-block ride to his office, he wiped his mouth on a napkin, missing a crumb that stuck to the corner of his lip.
 In nine days, Keith would be dead.
 In eight days, the crumb that clung to his lip would be a feast—if it were still stuck there to be licked.

 Mendalsen Investments occupied the twelfth floor of the ALCO Development Building in Santa Monica, California.
 If the firm’s suite were a table, Keith’s private inner office would be the centerpiece that decorated it.
 A marvel of contemporary corporate architecture, it was enclosed in floor-to-ceiling glass and lit from within like a tropical aquarium.

 He enjoyed a spectacular 180-degree view of the Santa Monica beach and pier on one side, and a view of his support staff’s cubicles on the other.
 Everything from his imported Italian credenza to his throne-like, burgundy leather chair with gold buttons and engraved armrests, proclaimed his financial success.

 This morning, an elevator that stopped on every floor lit the fuse for a particularly bad mood.
 Then, after a heated phone call that ended with a client’s threat to fire him, he had slammed the phone down and hurled his paper cup of coffee at the glass wall that framed his door.
 Half of the searing French Roast sloshed from the cup during his windup, scalding the back of his hand.
 After a scream that went from pain to anger, he sucked his knuckles.